datacommonsorg/data/scripts/NCBI_Assembly/README.md

 ### License

 This data is from an NIH National Library of Medicine (NLM) genome unrestricted-access data repository and made accessible under the [NIH Genomic Data Sharing (GDS) Policy] (https://osp.od.nih.gov/scientific-sharing/genomic-data-sharing/) and the [NLM Accessibility policy] (https://www.nlm.nih.gov/accessibility.html).
-Additional information on "NCBI Website and Data Usage Policies" can be found [here] (https://www.ncbi.nlm.nih.gov/home/about/policies/).
+Additional information on "NCBI Website and Data Usage Policies" can be found [here](https://www.ncbi.nlm.nih.gov/home/about/policies/).

 ## About the import